Agentic AI Architectures: Patterns, Frameworks, and MCP for Enterprise Systems¶

 ├── fetch → HTTP requests to any URL

-├── memory → persistent key-value memory store
+├── memory → persistent knowledge-graph memory store

 ├── sequentialthinking → extended reasoning scratchpad